hero media

 Best for: Award-winning whisky and an insightful distillery tour

 Since 2007, this stalwart distillery has been producing mostly young, intensely drinkable whiskies with a preference for those sweeter flavours garnered from sherry, red wine and bourbon casks.
+The ginger beer cask series has especially been drawing heavy praise for the distillery these past few years, but almost every time we visit, there’s something new and exciting to distract us from the signatures.

 Melbourne’s temperamental climate means whiskies tend to absorb oaky flavours much faster than they would in other regions, giving Starward plenty to play around with as the team experiments with local ingredients for expressions like Nova and the highly acclaimed Two Fold.

-Book ahead for a behind-the-scenes tour where all stages of the whisky production process are discussed before you dive into a whisky tasting with two 15ml pours.
+Book ahead for a behind-the-scenes tour where all stages of the whisky production process are detailed before you dive into a whisky tasting with two 15ml pours.
 If you’re lucky, you’ll even get to taste two unreleased whiskies straight from the barrel.

 Address: 50 Bertie St, Port Melbourne